srinidhishaw/capstone/README.md

 - HomePage: this has the form with a listing of the difficulties and conditions for the user to choose from
 - Solutions Page: This is displayed when a response from the API is received and where the user will be redirected to read more info about what they are experiencing and potential solutions
-- ChatGPT page: This is the page that the user can access chatGPT

 - Diary page: This is where the user can access previous logs

 ### Mockups